3 A Theory of Requirements Engineering - Part II

 Characteristics

-1. Goals are formulated in terms of World phenomena.
-Because a goal is a desired property of the World, its formulation must refer to World phenomena.
-For examples, G1 and G2 refer to Flying, MovingOnRunway and GrdBrakingEnabled.
-The goal for the ambulance despatching system refer to two classes of phenomena: the reporting of incidents and the arrivals of ambulances at incident scenes.
-Stakeholder goals do not refer to internal Machine phenomena.
+- Goals are formulated in terms of World phenomena.
+Because a goal is a desired property of the world, its formulation must refer to world phenomena.
+For example, G1 and G2 refer to

-2. Satisfying a goal may involve multiple actors, not just the Machine.
-For example, satisfying the stakeholder goal for the ambulance dispatching system requires the involvement of many actors: call takers, ambulance crews, GPS, the ambulances’ mobile data terminals and the ambulance dispatching software.
+.
+The goal of the ambulance dispatching system refers to two classes of phenomena: incident reporting and ambulance arrivals at incident scenes.
+The phenomena that a goal refers to may not be shared with the machine–that it, the goal may refer to world phenomena that are neither machine inputs nor outputs. - Satisfying a goal may involve multiple actors, not just the machine.
+For example, satisfying the above domain goal for the ambulance dispatching system requires the involvement of many actors: call takers, ambulance crews, GPS, the ambulances’ mobile data terminals and the ambulance dispatching software.
 The ambulance dispatching software cannot satisfy this goal by itself.
-For the ground braking system, satisfying goals G1 and G2 involves the wheels sensors (to detect whether the plane is moving on the runway) and the Ground Braking Controller (to enable and disable the ground braking system based on signals it receives from its sensors).
+For the ground braking system, satisfying goals G1 and G2 involves the wheels sensors (which detect whether the plane is moving on the runway) and the Ground Braking Controller (which enables and disables the system based on signals it receives from its sensors).

-3. Not all stakeholder goals must be satisfied.
-Identifying and formulating a stakeholder goal does not commit anyone to deliver it.
+- Not all domain goals must be satisfied.
+Identifying and formulating a domain goal does not mean that the machine must necessarily support that goal.
 Some goals may be too costly to satisfy for the benefits that they bring.
 Some goals should not be satisfied because they conflict with other more important goals.
-These goals must be identified and formulated before one can decide which ones should be satisfied or not.
+However, it is important to identify and formulate such ideal and conflicting goals in order to decide later what tradeoffs should be made.

 Synonyms

-The concept of stakeholder goals has many synonyms: “business goals”, “customer requirements”, “user needs”, etc. The synonyms include all phrases matching the two-word pattern <stakeholder-word> <goal-word> where
+The concept of domain goals has many synonyms and specializations: “business goals”, “customer requirements”, “user needs”, etc. They include all phrases matching the two-word pattern <stakeholder-word> <goal-word>

-• <stakeholder-word> is one of {stakeholder, business, customer, user, system}, and
+is one of {stakeholder, business, customer, user, system}, and<goal-word>

-Terms like “business goal”, “customer requirement”, “user need” are commonly used but rarely well-defined.
-A reasonable interpretation is that they denote stakeholder goals where the stakeholder is the business, the customer and a user, respectively.
+Terms like “business goal”, “customer requirement”, and “user need” are commonly used but rarely well-defined.
+A reasonable interpretation is that they denote domain goals that originate from the business, a customer or a user, respectively.

-Unlike “goal”, the term “requirement” has a connotation of being a property that must be satisfied, rather than being merely desired.
-With such interpretation, a customer requirement can be viewed as a particular kind of stakeholder goal: one that originates from the customer and that must be satisfied.
+Unlike goal, the term requirement carries the connotation of being a property that must be satisfied, rather than one that is merely desired.
+Under this interpretation, a customer requirement can be seen as a particular kind of domain goal: one that originates from the customer and that must be satisfied.
 In practice, however, the term requirement is often used more loosely to mean a candidate requirement.
-For example, during requirements prioritization, you may hear people talk about mandatory requirements (a pleonasm) and non-mandatory requirements (an oxymoron).
+For example, during requirements prioritisation, you may hear people refer to mandatory and non-mandatory requirements.
+If the term requirement were taken literally, mandatory requirement would be a pleonasm, and non-mandatory requirement an oxymoron.

 Machine Requirements

-From the requirements engineering perspective, machine requirements are desired properties of the World.
-They refer to the world phenomena that are shared with the machine.
-Machine requirements are thus special kinds of stakeholder goals: they are stakeholder goals that are entirely about shared phenomena and that must be satisfied by the Machine alone.
+- From the requirements engineering perspective, machine requirements are also desired properties of the world at the interface with the machine.
+Machine requirements are thus special kinds of domain goals: they are domain goals that refer to shared phenomena only and that must be satisfied by the machine alone.

 Example